zyedidia/micro/README.md

 * Ctrl-d:   Half page down
 * PageUp:   Page up
 * PageDown: Page down
+* Home:     Go to beginning
+* End:      Go to end
 * Ctrl-e:   Execute a command

 You can also use the mouse to manipulate the text.
 Simply clicking and dragging will select text.
 You can also double click